From Sahara dunes to ancient Carthage and vibrant markets - discover when and how to visit this North African jewel safely

 Accommodation: Small guesthouses, downtown hotels, and eco-resorts.

-Regional Specialties: Seafood dishes, dried octopus, and locally made fig jam.
+Specialties: Seafood dishes, dried octopus, and locally made fig jam.

 Activities: Visit the historic Great Mosque, stroll through the Medina, and discover traditional carpet weaving techniques.